 - What are the philosophical underpinnings of green urbanism and what are the proposed agendas for future research and advocacy?

-In the extended entry, a complete table of contents and a summary of each article.
+, a complete table of contents and a summary of each article.

 This wonderful drawing is from the Downtown Precise Plan of Redwood City, California.
 It show 21 signage types that are commonly encountered in pedestrian-oriented, mixed-use frontages, streets and districts.

 The drawings are by Dan Zack, project manager of the city’s community development department.
 The layout is by Freedman Tung & Bottomley, lead urban design consultant for the Precise Plan.